Alya towards Exascale: Algorithmic Scalability using PSCToolkit: Alya Description

 \section{Alya Description}

 Alya is a high-performance computational mechanics code for complex coupled multi-physics engineering problems.
-It can solve problems in the simulation of turbulent incompressible/compressible flows, non-linear solid mechanics, chemistry, particle transport, heat transfer, electrical propagation.
-Alya has been designed for massively parallel supercomputers, and its parallelization embraces four different levels of parallelism.
-MPI is used as a distributed memory model; both loop and task parallelisms are considered at the node level using OpenMP, and dynamic load balance techniques are used to better exploit node-level resources.
-Some kernels are designed to enable vectorization at the CPU level, and GPU accelerators are exploited either through OpenACC pragmas or using CUDA.
+It can solve problems in the simulation of turbulent incompressible/compressible flows, non-linear solid mechanics, chemistry, particle transport, heat transfer, and electrical propagation. {Alya has been designed for massively parallel supercomputers and exploits several parallel programming models/tools.
+It relies on MPI to support a distributed-memory model; some kernels support vectorization at the CPU level and GPU accelerators are exploited through OpenACC pragmas or CUDA.}

 Multi-physics coupling is achieved following a multi-code strategy that uses MPI to communicate different instances of Alya.
 Each instance solves a particular physics, enabling asynchronous execution.
-Coupled problems can be solved by retaining the scalability properties of the individual instances.
-Alya is one of the two CFD codes of the Unified European Applications Benchmark Suite (UEBAS)~\cite{UEABS}.
-It is also part of the PRACE Accelerator benchmark suite~\cite{PraceBS}.
+Coupled problems can be solved by retaining the scalability properties of the individual instances. {Alya is one of the two Computational Fluid Dynamic (CFD) codes} of the Unified European Applications Benchmark Suite (UEBAS)~\cite{UEABS}.
+It is also part of the Partnership for Advanced Computing in Europe (PRACE) Accelerator benchmark suite~\cite{PraceBS}.

-As mentioned in Section~\ref{Introduction}, large-scale computational fluid dynamics applications are the main problems targeted by Alya; therefore, the basic mathematical models include various formulations of the Navier-Stokes equations, whose strong form for incompressible flows in a suitable domain is the following:
+As mentioned in Section~\ref{Introduction}, large-scale CFD applications are the main problems targeted by Alya; hence, the basic mathematical models include various formulations of the Navier-Stokes equations, whose strong form for incompressible flows in a suitable domain is the following:

 where $\mathbf{u}$ and $p$ are the velocity and pressure field respectively, $\mathbf{\varepsilon}\mathbf{\left(u\right)}=\frac{1} {2}\left(\nabla\mathbf{u}+\nabla^{T}\mathbf{u}\right)$ is the velocity strain rate tensor, $\nu$ is the kinematic viscosity, and $\mathbf{f}$ denotes the vector of external body forces.
 The problem is supplied with an initial divergence-free velocity field and appropriate boundary conditions.